-The provision for the Isolated Generation sites decreased due to payments issued over the course of 2021 of \$0.4 million.
-It is anticipated that the isolated generation project will be coming to a conclusion in the next year or two.
+The provision for the Isolated Generation sites decreased due to payments issued over the course of 2022 of \$0.01 million.
+It is anticipated that the isolated generation project will be concluding in the next year or two.

-The assumptions underlying the provision for the decommissioning of the Sundance A PPA have changed based on information submitted to the AUC.
-The change in assumptions resulted in a \$4.3 million increase to the provision.
-The Balancing Pool disputes several aspects of TransAlta's decommissioning plan submitted to the AUC for Sundance A. It is expected that the decommissioning application will be considered by the AUC in 2022 with a possible decision released by Q2 2023.
+The assumptions underlying the provision for the decommissioning of the Sundance A PPA have changed based on information submitted to the AUC by TransAlta.
+The change in assumptions resulted in a \$7.5 million decrease to the provision.
+The Balancing Pool disputes several aspects of TransAlta's decommissioning plan submitted to the AUC for Sundance A. It is expected that the decommissioning application will be considered by the AUC in 2023 with a possible decision released by end of 2023.